doryiii/gitweb.py/README.md

 - **Rich Remotes:** Our `remotes` view is a simple list of branches.
 The Perl version groups them by the actual remote name (e.g., `origin`) and displays their Fetch/Push URLs.
 - **Project Filtering:** The main `project_list` is missing the UI text box that allows users to quickly filter the list of projects by name/description.

+---

+## Testing

+The unit suite (`test_gitweb.py`) covers the Python implementation directly.
+In addition, `parity/` holds a **differential parity harness** that runs upstream `gitweb.perl` (pinned to git v2.54.0) and this port against the same fixture repo and compares the extracted semantic data, catching drift from upstream.
+Passing tests assert real parity; tests marked `xfail` document known, intentional divergences and serve as the "what to work on next" list.
+See `parity/README.md` for setup and details.